zaffnet/zaffnet.github.io/_posts/2025-09-01-persona-vectors.md

 ### What are persona vectors?

 Think of a persona vector as a dimmer switch in the model's internal activations.
 Nudge one way and the model gets more "helpful"; nudge another and it slides into "sassy" or "hallucinatory."
 The researchers built an automated pipeline to find these switches by comparing the model's activations when a trait shows up versus when it doesn't.
+They measured the contrasts using linear probes on hidden states, then verified that adding or subtracting the discovered directions reliably altered tone without re-training the model.

 ![Activation bars for different personas](/assets/img/persona-dials.svg)